-In our previous two posts of this three-part series on cohabitation rights, we looked into your rights when moving into your partner’s property and the legal rights for each partner when choosing to buy a property together.
-In this final post, we will look at your rights when your partner moves into your property.
+In our previous two posts of this three-part series on cohabitation rights to property, we looked into your rights when moving into your partner’s property and the legal rights for each partner when choosing to buy a property together.
+In this final post, we will look at your cohabitation rights when your partner moves into your property.

 Does my partner have rights to my house?